Language-Science-Models-Lab/PennTreebank-Transcoder/README.md

 Building the transcoder
 -----------------------
+You will need Flex and Bison installed to run 'make', you will need Perl installed and a Bash shell to run the scripts.
+You may also need some C library dependencies as requested in the parser or scanner files.

 Makefile will build the executable 'ptrans' by just using 'make'.
 You may want to change the default environment depending on your OS in that file.